-Forward looking statements
+Forward-looking statements

 This presentation contains forward-looking statements that involve substantial risks and uncertainties.
-Any statements in this presentation about future expectations, plans and prospects for Krystal Biotech, Inc. (the "Company"), including but not limited to statements about the development of the Company's product candidates, such as the future development or commercialization of beremagene geperpavec ("B-VEC"), KB105, KB104, KB301, KB407, and KB408 and the Company's other product candidates; conduct and timelines of preclinical and clinical trials, the clinical utility of B-VEC, KB105, KB104, KB301, KB407 and KB408 and the Company's other product candidates; plans for and timing of the review of regulatory filings, efforts to bring B-VEC, KB105, KB104, KB301, KB407 and KB408 and the Company's other product candidates to market; the market opportunity for and the potential market acceptance of B-VEC, KB105, KB104, KB301, KB407 and KB408 and the Company's other product candidates, the development of B-VEC, KB105, KB104, KB301, KB407 and KB408 and the Company's other product candidates for additional indications; the development of additional formulations of B-VEC, KB105, KB104, KB301, KB407 and KB408 and the Company's other product candidates; plans to pursue research and development of other product candidates, the sufficiency of the Company's existing cash resources; and other statements containing the words "anticipate", "believe", "estimate", "expect", "intend", "may", "plan", "predict", "project", "target", "potential", "likely", "will", "would", "could", "could", "continue" and similar expressions, constitute forward-looking statements within the meaning of The Private Securities Litigation Reform Act of 1995.
+Any statements in this presentation about future expectations, plans and prospects for Krystal Biotech, Inc. (the "Company"), including but not limited to statements about the development of the Company's product candidates, such as the future development or commercialization of beremagene geperpavec ("B-VEC"), KB105, KB104, KB301 and KB407 and the Company's other product candidates; conduct and timelines of clinical trials, the clinical utility of B-VEC, KB105, KB104, KB301 and KB407 and the Company's other product candidates; plans for and timing of the review of regulatory filings, efforts to bring B-VEC, KB105, KB104, KB301 and KB407 and the Company's other product candidates to market; the market opportunity for and the potential market acceptance of B-VEC", KB105, KB104, KB301 and KB407 and the Company's other product candidates, the development of B-VEC, KB105, KB104, KB301 and KB407 and the Company's other product candidates for additional indications; the development of additional formulations of B-VEC, KB105, KB104, KB301 and KB407 and the Company's other product candidates; plans to pursue research and development of other product candidates, the sufficiency of the Company's existing cash resources; and other statements containing the words "anticipate", "believe", "estimate", "expect", "intend", "may", "plan", "predict", "project", "target", "potential", "likely", "will", "would", "could", "continue" and similar expressions, constitute forward-looking statements within the meaning of The Private Securities Litigation Reform Act of 1995.
 Actual results may differ materially from those indicated by such forward-looking statements as a result of various important factors, including: the content and timing of decisions made by the U.S. Food and Drug Administration, European Medicines Agency and other regulatory authorities; the uncertainties inherent in the initiation and conduct of clinical trials, availability and timing of data from clinical trials; whether results of early clinical trials or studies in different disease indications will be indicative of the results of ongoing or future trials; uncertainties associated with regulatory review of clinical trials and applications for marketing approvals; the availability or commercial potential of product candidates; the ability to retain and hire key personnel; the sufficiency of cash resources and need for additional financing; and such other important factors as are set forth in the Company's annual and guarterly reports and other filings on file with the U.S. Securities and Exchange Commission.
 In addition, the forward-looking statements included in this presentation represent the Company's views as of the date of this presentation.
 The Company anticipates that subsequent events and developments will cause its views to change.
 However, while the Company may elect to update these forward-looking statements at some point in the future, it specifically disclaims any obligation to do so.
 These forward-looking statements should not be relied upon as representing the Company's views as of any date subsequent to the date of this presentation.